PasinduOG/iHungry-Shop/README.md

 ```

 ### 🚀 First Launch
-Upon starting, you'll see the main menu with **4 pre-loaded sample orders** ready for immediate testing:
+Upon starting, you'll see the main menu with a **completely empty system** ready for you to add your own data:

 ```
 --------------------------------------------------------------